-Oneness of God, religion and mankind are the most important beliefs of the Persian Bahai sect and, therefore, it is not a surprise that this place of worship and meditation welcomes people from all religions and cultures.
-Like all other Baha’i Houses of Worship, the Lotus Temple, too, shares some of the basic designs and concepts.
+Oneness of God, religion and mankind are the most important beliefs of the Persian Bahai sect and, therefore, it is not a surprise that the Lotus Temple Delhi is a place of worship and meditation that welcomes people from all religions and cultures.
+Like all other Baha’i Houses of Worship, the Lotus Temple Delhi, too, shares some of the basic designs and concepts.
 Nine-sided and circular in shape, this colossal is constructed of spotless blocks of marble.
 27 petals clad in marble stand tall to form a cluster leading to the shape of a lotus.
 Suspended on nine pristine blue ponds that encompass it, it actually creates an illusion of a lotus floating on water.
 The number nine is a signifier of the nine unifying spiritual paths of the Baha’i Faith.
 There are also nine entries all of which lead to the nucleus- one central hall which can accommodate approximately 2000 people.

 The surrounding ponds

 Information about Lotus Temple Delhi: Photography is forbidden inside the hall premises.